-Lisa Stansbie (b.1974) is an artist whose work crosses the disciplines of film, photography, sculpture, installation and digital practices.
+Lisa Stansbie is an artist whose work crosses the disciplines of film, sculpture, installation, photography and digital practices.
 Stansbie has undertaken residencies and exhibited Internationally.
 Stansbie’s films have been shown at galleries, non-art venues and festivals all the way from from Bury, U.K to New York.

 CV & Education

 2010 PhD, Leeds Metropolitan University, Leeds

 2004 MA Contemporary Fine Art Practice, Leeds Metropolitan University, Leeds